 In Louisiana, heavy rains can drown thousands of homes without warning.
-We are facing one of the highest rates of sea level rise in the world, compounded by the loss of 10,000 acres of coastal land each year.
-With each new storm that blows this way I fear mother nature is warning us to get out while we still can.
-I consider heading for higher ground.
-Yet the frequency and intensity of extreme weather events is predicted to increase globally in the coming years, begging the question: Is any place truly safe?
+We are facing one of the highest rates of sea level rise in the world, compounded by the loss of 10,000 acres of coastal land every year.
+With each new storm that blows this way, I consider heading for higher ground.
+Yet the frequency and intensity of extreme weather events is increasing globally, begging the question: Is any place truly safe?

-And so I imagine a future where we adjust and adapt to survive in a floating world.
-These liquid landscapes feature pods to keep us safe as water rises, tree house colonies in case it doesn’t recede, and human transmutations who evolve with lobster limbs to better navigate the submerged universe.
+And so I imagine a future where we adjust and adapt to survive the rising tides.
 In this brave new water-world, the skies may be dark and stormy, but fear is tempered by hope.